Brown-University-Library/bul-traject/solr7/migration.md

 qt parameter now behaves different and BL relies on it.
 Must use `<requestDispatcher handleSelect="true">` and make sure there is no `/select` request handler defined.

+`solrQueryParser defaultOperator` used to be defined in schema.xml but is not supported anymore, we now need to define it as `q.op` in solrconfig.xml.
+See [Changed default operator in Solr 5](https://www.drupal.org/project/1600962/issues/2486533) and also https://issues.apache.org/jira/browse/SOLR-2724

 Links from Ben Cail:
 * Here's a commit for our solr config for SOW (split-on-whitespace) setting ("SOW is a parameter that caused issues for us, until I changed it back to the old default."): https://bitbucket.org/bul/bdr_solr_conf/commits/40fe0d387b3fda461208bbd04a6d5a81da199605